-Beth Mulligan, PA-C is a certified MSC Teacher and teacher trainer.
-She was in the first group to be invited to MSC teacher training, and has been teaching MSC with great passion and enthusiasm ever since, at the UC Irvine Center for Integrative Medicine and Insight LA as well as providing workshops for professional caregivers.
-Beth is also a certified MBSR teacher and teacher trainer, and adjunct faculty for the UMASS Center for Mindfulness.
-She has been teaching MBSR for over a decade to diverse populations; from the critically ill, to non-profit organizations, the underserved, educators, and corporate leaders.
+Beth Mulligan, PA-C is the Advisor for the MBSR Teacher Certification Program and a lead teacher trainer for the MBSR Teacher Training Intensive at UC San Diego Center for Mindfulness (UCSD CFM).
+Beth was an adjunct faculty for the UMASS Center for Mindfulness.
+She has been teaching MBSR for fifteen years at medical centers, universities and to diverse populations; from the critically ill, to non-profit organizations, the underserved, educators, and corporate leaders.
 She is also a certified MSC Teacher and teacher trainer.
 Beth has a background in primary care medicine as a Board Certified Physician Assistant and has practiced medicine for over 25 years.
-Beth is a certified yoga instructor, and holds a Black belt in Tae Kwon Do.
-She is a long time student of Roshi Charles Tenshin Fletcher at Yokoji Zen Center where she has lived in residence, and is the Guiding Dharma teacher at Insight Community of the Desert.
-Email: firstname.lastname@example.org Phone: 760-799-7847
+She is a senior Zen student of Roshi Charles Tenshin Fletcher at Yokoji Zen Mountain Center where she has lived in residence, and is the Guiding Dharma teacher at Insight Community of the Desert.

 Kristin D. Neff, PhD is Associate Professor in Human Development and Culture at the University of Texas at Austin.
 She was one of the first scholars to define and measure self-compassion in an academic context, has written numerous research articles on the psychological benefits of self-compassion.
 Dr. Neff is the author of Self-Compassion: The Proven Power of Being Kind to Yourself.
 She is featured in the award-winning book and documentary The Horse Boy, which chronicles her family’s adventure with autism.